-Canteen – The Parents and Friends Committee and our volunteer helpers provide Canteen lunches on a Friday of each week.
+Canteen – The Parents and Friends Committee and our volunteer helpers provide Canteen lunches on a Friday every fortnight.
 Orders should be written on a brown paper bag, with the child’s name and grade marked clearly.
 Money should be placed securely in the bag.
-The canteen also offers over-the-counter sales on Fridays at lunch time and on alternate Friday along with lunch orders.
+The canteen also offers over-the-counter sales every Tuesday at lunch time and on alternate Friday along with lunch orders.
 Volunteers are always welcome and calls for helpers are published regularly in the weekly school Newsletter.

 Click here to download the school Canteen Price List Canteen Price List 2023 Feb